HCS Score

 Overall HCS Score: 90 out of 100 — Halal

-Kaspa (KAS) is generally considered halal under the CoinStudy Halal Crypto Standard with a score of 90 out of 100 — one of the highest ratings in our entire analysis series.
+Kaspa (KAS) is generally considered halal under the CoinStudy Halal Crypto Standard with a score of 90 out of 100, among the strongest scores in our entire blockchain analysis series.

-For Muslim investors looking for a payment-focused halal cryptocurrency with genuine technical innovation, a perfectly clean financial profile, and fair tokenomics — Kaspa is one of the strongest and most distinctive options in the current market.
+For Muslim investors seeking a payment-focused Proof of Work blockchain with genuine technical innovation, a perfectly clean financial compliance profile, and a fair launch model, Kaspa is one of the strongest options available.

 Disclaimer: This analysis is provided for educational and research purposes only.
 This analysis is based on guidance from CoinStudy's HCS Shariah Board members.
 CoinStudy does not issue personal fatwas or financial advice.
 Please consult a qualified Islamic scholar for individual guidance.